 - Use a pre-task plan so that employees understand the tasks of the day and use the correct ladder and equipment for the job;

 - Host a yearly safety meeting and conduct annual foreman training to reinforce safety expectations;

 - Perform frequent and regular safety inspections to ensure employees are following ladder safety and other workplace safety rules; and

 - Explore new safety features on certain types of ladders such as levelers on extension ladders, and podium-style step ladders.
 One panelist even stated they buy step ladders with a rung that makes a clicking noise when you reach the bottom step.
 This prevents accidents when workers mistakenly think they are on the last step and fall getting off the ladder.

-Everyone is welcome to attend the Health and Safety Committee Meetings and Forums so that safety solutions can be shared and members can implement valuable safety information in their companies.
-The next meeting will take place on Wednesday, April 18, during NIA’s 63rd Annual Convention at the Hyatt Regency Grand Cypress, Orlando, Florida, April 18–20, 2018.
-Visit www.insulation.org/convention2018/ for more information.
+Everyone is welcome to attend Health and Safety Sessions so that safety solutions can be shared and members can implement valuable safety information in their companies.
+The next meeting will take place on Wednesday, April 3, during NIA’s 64th Annual Convention at the Grand Hyatt Baha Mar, April 3–5, 2019.
+Visit www.insulation.org/convention2019/ for more information.

 Please note that these tips are intended for general information only.
 Please consult with your company’s safety expert or safety policy for specific guidelines.